xbddc/tmuxbro/README.md

 =======

-`tmuxbro` is a ssh multiplexer written in shell script, it uses `tmux` as its terminal emulator backend.
+`tmuxbro` is a ssh multiplexer written in shell script, using `tmux` as the terminal emulator backend.

-`tmuxbro` implements most functions in `omnitty`, which is a curses-based ssh multiplexer program on UNIX-like systems.
+`tmuxbro` can be a simple alternative utility to `omnitty`, which is a curses-based ssh multiplexer tool on UNIX-like systems.

 <pre>
 $ cat /path/to/host_list
-root@10.210.201.81
-root@10.210.201.82
-root@10.210.201.83
+root@172.17.0.3
+root@172.17.0.4
+root@172.17.0.5
+root@172.17.0.6
 ...

 $ ./tmuxbro.sh /path/to/host_list